Welcome to Abertillery & Llanhilleth Community Council

 Solar Farm Grant 2024

-The Solar Farm Grant process for 2024 is now open for applications.
-This year we have £70,000 to distribute.
+The Solar Farm Grant process for 2024 is now closed for applications.

 The Process document is Here

-The deadline for completed applications is 31st May 2024.
+The deadline for completed applications was 31st May 2024.

 Budget 2024-2025